Ochre Mining at Clearwell CavesMining at Clearwell Caves continues today.

 Due to the natural variations that occur with ochres, we are unable to ensure specific colours can be produced or repeated.
-We therefore recommend that people chose pigment by visiting our shop and buy sufficient to complete the work in hand, if consistent colour is required.
+We therefore recommend that people chose pigment by visiting our shop and buy sufficient to complete the work in hand, if a more consistent colour is required.

 Ochre colours vary from pocket to pocket, we maintain the variety and uniqueness of colour from each natural pocket where possible.
 This means that we cannot produce standard swatches for our pigments.
-Choose from the range available in the mine shop, or to telephone to discuss your requirements.
+Choose from the range available in the mine shop, or telephone to discuss requirements.

 The use of natural ochres is ecologically sound, requires no chemical processing.
 Ochres are harmless to living things and will eventually return to where they originated - the Earth, with no adverse effects.

 Ochre can be mixed with any artist's medium, whether oil, water based or acrylic, and is widely recognised as being one of the most light fast and permanent of pigments.